mathurinm/mathurinm.github.io/index.md

 </div>

 <br>
-I am a tenured researcher (Chargé de recherche) in Inria Lyon, in the OCKHAM (ex-DANTE) team led by Rémi Gribonval, working in optimization for Machine Learning.
+I am a tenured researcher (Chargé de recherche) in Inria Lyon, in the OCKHAM team, working in optimization for Machine Learning.
+I am also a part-time lecturer (Professeur chargé de cours) at Ecole Polytechnique.

 From January 2020 to October 2021, I was a post-doc at University of Genova, where I worked with [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) and [Silvia Villa](http://www.dima.unige.it/~villa/) to develop new algorithms for implicit regularization.
 I hold a PhD from Télécom Paris and Inria Saclay